docker/compose/docs/extends.md

 of the current file.
 If you don't specify a `file`, Compose looks in the current configuration file.

-The `service` key specifies the name of the service to extend, for example `web` or `database`.

 You can extend a service that itself extends another.
 You can extend indefinitely.
 Compose does not support circular references and `docker-compose` returns an error if it encounters them.

 #### Adding and overriding configuration

-Compose copies configurations from the original service over to the local one, **except** for `links` and `volumes_from`.
-These exceptions exist to avoid implicit dependencies&mdash;you always define `links` and `volumes_from` locally.
-This ensures dependencies between services are clearly visible when reading the current file.
-Defining these locally also ensures changes to the referenced file don't result in breakage.

-If a configuration option is defined in both the original service and the local service, the local value either *override*s or *extend*s the definition of the original service.
-This works differently for other configuration options.
+Generally, if a configuration option is defined in both the original service and the local service, the local value *replaces*s or *extend*s the definition of the original service.
+However, there are a number of exceptions to the rule, and these are explained in the following sections.

-For single-value options like `image`, `command` or `mem_limit`, the new value replaces the old value. **This is the default behaviour - all exceptions are listed below.**
+For **single-value** options such as `image`, `command` or `mem_limit`, the new value replaces the old value:

     # original service
     command: python app.py